top of page

 HUMANITARIAN PRINCIPLES

-Solidarity Engineering is committed to the promotion of equitable access to services, and we are guided by the four humanitarian principles of humanity, neutrality, impartiality, and independence.
-These principles have long guided the work of the Red Cross and are internationally recognized by the UN.
+We are committed to the promotion of equitable access to services, and we are guided by the four humanitarian principles of humanity, neutrality, impartiality, and independence.

 Solidarity Engineering's three founders - Erin Hughes, Christa Cook, and Chloe Rastatter - met at the US-Mexico border after all hearing the same podcast in November 2019, about the refugee camp that had formed in Matamoros, Mexico.